-Even with the recent Do Not Call legislation, telephone outreach remains the Church’s single best tool for reaching out to new prospects.
+Even with the Do Not Call, telephone outreach remains a viable tool for reaching out to new prospects.
 A warm phone call enables the Church to share a greeting from it’s lay volunteers.
 The call can identify the prospect’s background and affiliation and clarify information communicated in the letter.
 This is a great opportunity to answer questions and qualify the interest in the Church for further contact.
 A warm, friendly call from the local Church will do wonders to help the newcomer feel welcomed in their new neighborhood!
 This is a great tactic for a winning a Church Outreach Program.

 Volunteers on the Welcome Committee are the best group to make the calls.
 By dividing up the list between committee members, no-one should be overburdened.
 Allow the committee 2 weeks to complete their calls from their monthly Newcomer List.
 The caller will seek to talk to an adult member of the household and introduce his/herself.
 The Committee, along with staff, should prepare a script to be used by the caller.
 A training session should be held for all involved.
 Invite the prospect to visit the Church and take a tour of the facility.
 Set up an appointment to meet the clergy.
 Consider offering a welcome gift as an incentive.

 CHURCHES & THE FEDERAL DO NOT CALL LIST